derrickoswald/Visistrom/README.md

 After putting the values in, the estimated electricity costs of that appliance is being shown.
 The user can add multiple appliances in order to compare them.

-Additionally, a list of typical values is being shown, as for example the number of hours a tv es being operated in general (as a rule of thumb).
+Additionally, a list of typical values is being shown, as for example the number of hours a tv is being operated in general (as a rule of thumb).

 ### What can I do Screen (not yet implemented, coming soon)
 In the first versions of the What can I do Screen, a list of typical electrical appliances will be shown.
 The list should help the user to decide which devices can be turned on or turned off, depending on the current situation.
 In later versions, these options can be improved by